Part Five: Self-initiation

 © 2005 Antero Alli (updated 7/19/19)

 ON THE BRIDGE BETWEEN WORLDS

-Ongoing paratheatre practice opens a door to direct experience of the Infinite.
-We stand awestruck and astonished in a state of enthralling enchantment.
+Ongoing paratheatre practice can open a door to direct experience of the Infinite.
+We stand awestruck and astonished in a trance of enthralling enchantment.
 However, this magic spell can also seduce us into making ritual time more meaningful than our mundane existence, especially when it feels that way.
 Though these inspired trance states can feel more truthful and significant, after the ritual is over everyone still returns to their daily lives and responsibilities.
 And, then what ?